furgelisherpa/shell-scrips/README.md

 # Shell-Scripts
-Collection of shell scripts which I use in daily basis.
+Collection of shell scripts which I use on adaily basis.